Jeep Gladiator (JT): Powertrain

+For the 2025 model year, Jeep announced that it will be bringing its 4Xe hybrid powertrain to the Gladiator as well.
+It was expected to use the same 2.0L turbo 4-cylinder setup from the Wrangler and Grand Cherokee 4Xe.
+On September 22, 2025, Stellantis cancelled its plans to release the 4Xe in a larger model realignment.

+For the 2025 model year, the manual transmission has been discontinued.

 Trim levels

+The Gladiator is available in Sport, Sport S, Overland (until 2023), Willys Sport (2021–2023), Willys (from 2021), limited edition Freedom (2021–2023), Mojave, and Rubicon trim levels.
+For 2020, and again in 2023, a limited edition High Altitude trim level was offered, as the most expensive Gladiator model.
+From 2024, there are new top-of-the-line Mojave X and Rubicon X models.

-The Gladiator is available in base Sport, mid-level Sport S, luxurious Overland, desert racing ready Mojave, and off-road ready Rubicon (a limited-edition Rubicon Launch Edition model, limited to 4,190 units, is also available.)
-The Gladiator and Wrangler JL diverge when it comes to their luxury trim levels.
-The luxury Wrangler is named "Sahara", while the luxury trim on the Gladiator is known as the "Overland" model.
-When equipped with leather upholstery, the Overland receives a stitched soft-touch dashboard surface and hand-stitched dashboard, similar to that of the Wrangler Sahara.
+Upon its launch in 2020, a limited-edition Rubicon Launch Edition model was offered, limited to 4,190 units.

+The Gladiator and equivalent Wrangler JL diverge when it comes to their luxury trim levels.
+The luxury Wrangler is named "Sahara", while the luxury trim Gladiator was the "Overland" model.
+When equipped with leather upholstery, the Overland received a stitched soft-touch dashboard surface and a hand-stitched dashboard, similar to that of the Wrangler Sahara.